-Other financial liabilities (including from related parties) are initially measured at fair value plus transaction costs that are directly attributed; which are subsequently measured at amortized cost using the effective interest method.
+Other financial liabilities (including from related parties) and bonds payable are initially measured at fair value plus transaction costs that are directly attributed; which are subsequently measured at amortized cost using the effective interest method.
+Interest expense and foreign exchange gains and losses are recognized in profit or loss.
+Any gain or loss on derecognition is also recognized in profit or loss.